ZjGaothu/EpiGePT/README.md

 # (1,1000,8)
 ```

-Users can prepare the tf expression, tf binding status, and sequence one-hot matrix in the above codes following the third section in detailed tutorial at the [Tutorial page](http://health.tsinghua.edu.cn/epigept/tutorial.php) on the online website.
+Users can prepare the tf expression, tf binding status, and sequence one-hot matrix in the above codes following the third section in detailed tutorial at the [Tutorial page](http://health.tsinghua.edu.cn/epigept/tutorial.php).

 ## Reproduction